alanesq/DRO/README.md

 I sometimes find that if the DRO has not been used for a while the calipers don't seem to power up in the correct state which can result in one or more of them not responding, if you turn the DRO off for a few seconds then back on this usually resolves the issue.
 I guess they are not designed to have the battery removed, I guess this could be resolved by having the DRO have control of the power to the capipers so it can power cycle them at power on, I may look in to this at some point.<br>

+If you are getting a reading of 9999.xx this is the number displayed when there was a problem reading the caliper, the xx number indicates at what point in the sketch the error was detected.
+Most likely issues are the two data lines are swapped or the caiper is using a different data format.<br>

 If you find the CYD reboots as soon as a button is pressed this is probably becuase the User_Setup.h file has not been copied over for the "TFT_eSPI" library [see here](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/SETUP.md)
 Note: I have had issues where I change something in the library settings and even when I change it back it no longer works.
 This is becuase the Arduino IDE doesn't re-compile everything, every time so to get it to re-compile I changed the dev board to something else then back again (just closing and re-opening the IDE may have worked?)